-Actively managing and customizing your portfolio takes more effort than computer modeling, but the results speak for themselves.
+Actively managing and customizing your portfolio takes more effort than computer modeling, but we believe it's worth the work..
 We focus on providing the best financial results possible for our clients within their investment objective.

 - Our investment style focuses on asset allocation and proper diversification first.
 We start by building an overall account allocation and then put all of your investment pieces in place based off your preferences and our investment research.
 By using a combination of investments we design personalized portfolios specifically tailored to our clients' needs.

 - During our in depth client discovery meeting, we learn your investment goals, risk tolerance, and time horizon before we design your portfolio.
 By customizing your portfolio just for you, you have confidence that your portfolio is right for you.

 - We focus on three main investment themes in building our portfolios:

 - Technology/communications companies – America excels in developing groundbreaking technologies.
 We focus on investing in transformative technologies such as AI, autonomous vehicles, VR, streaming and mobility.
-We believe investing in technology is one of the best areas for growth over the next 20 years.
-We have extensive experience and knowledge investing in technology companies and our views are extensively followed in the media.
+We believe technology is one of the best areas for growth over the next 20 years.
+We have extensive experience and knowledge investing in technology companies and our views are followed in the media.

 - Natural resources – As the world's population grows and demand increases for the limited supply of natural resources investments in core commodities and energy potentially represent good long-term opportunities for investors.
 As more of the world becomes industrialized there are many opportunities to serve the worlds resource needs.